top of page

 Summary:

-A Rookie = A Martial Artist on less than 18 Months Training & Competing Combined starting from the first day they train in any combat sport based in either Boxing or Martial Arts, Regardless of styles/rules/clubs trained in or competed in.
+This starts from the very first day they train in any combat sport in either Boxing or Martial Arts, style.
+Regardless of styles/rules/clubs trained in or competed in.

 If for example competed as a 'Pointfighter' on tatami then move to 'Light Contact' in the ring, you are.